corda/corda/docs/source/network-bootstrapper.rst

             ├── node-info-partya
             └── node-info-partyb

-The bootstrapper will generate a directory and the ``node-info`` file for PartyB, and will also make sure a copy of each nodes' ``node-info`` file is in the ``additional-node-info`` directory of every node.
+The Bootstrapper will generate a directory and the ``node-info`` file for PartyB, and will also make sure a copy of each nodes' ``node-info`` file is in the ``additional-node-info`` directory of every node.
 Any other files in the existing nodes, such a generated keys, will be unaffected.

-.. note:: The bootstrapper is provided for test deployments and can only generate information for nodes collected on
+.. note:: The Network Bootstrapper is provided for test deployments and can only generate information for nodes collected on
     the same machine.
-If a network needs to be updated using the bootstrapper once deployed, the nodes will need collecting back together.
+If a network needs to be updated using the Bootstrapper once deployed, the nodes will need collecting back together.

 Updating the contract whitelist for bootstrapped networks
 ---------------------------------------------------------

-If the network already has a set of network parameters defined (i.e. the node directories all contain the same network-parameters file) then the bootstrapper can be used to append contracts from new CorDapps to the current whitelist.
+If the network already has a set of network parameters defined (i.e. the node directories all contain the same network-parameters file) then the Network Bootstrapper can be used to append contracts from new CorDapps to the current whitelist.
 For example, with the following pre-generated network:

 .. sourcecode:: none